okonomichiyaki/supercat/010-F07-admiral.md

 ✦ Does bot have unbuilt starports and at least one <ins>claim</ins>?

 - Build one new starport *(max one new starport per card)*

+## Act II

+✦ Can bot Tax or Secure to take captives from a Regent?

+✦ Can bot <ins>favorable combat</ins> for trophies against an Outlaw?

+✦ Can bot Build, Repair, or Move to get Empire control of a planet?

+✦ Can bot Build, Repair, or Move to take control of a Rival Regent's city?

+✦ Can bot Influence a card with more agents than a Rival Regent?

 <#endif>